 Our standard tour takes 4-5 hours starting at JR Odaka Station on Joban Line, located on the edge of the north side of the former evacuation zone.
-As an experimental pilot project supported by Soso coastal regional office of Fukushima Prefectural Government to see what kind of tours can be acceptable for local people and international visitors, our tour takes you into the current exclusion zone in Okuma town with an official permission, which is a special offer from Real Fukushima, as well as the surrounding areas in Odaka, Namie and Tomioka towns where the evacuation orders have been lifted recently and people are gradually coming back to their home town.
+As an experimental pilot project supported by Soso coastal regional office of Fukushima Prefectural Government to see what kind of tours might be acceptable for local people and international visitors, our tour exceptionally takes you into the current exclusion zone in Okuma town with an official permission, which is a special offer from Real Fukushima, as well as the surrounding areas in Odaka, Namie and Tomioka towns where the evacuation orders have been lifted recently and people are gradually coming back to their home towns.
 The total amount of radiation exposure through the tour is around 3-5 micro Sievert.
 You may also encounter and talk to local people who have returned to this area after the 6-8 year evacuation.
 Our English guide will help you to discover this area, by showing the aftermath of the earthquake, tsunami and the evacuation by the explosions of Fukushima Daichi Power Plant in 2011 as well as the ongoing projects and positive movements and hopes to this area for the restoration and recreation.
 Feel the atmosphere and have first hand experience in this area with your own eyes!

 Departure and return – Odaka Station

 Odaka Station is a small station with free parking lots.
 The easiest way from Tokyo to Odaka is JR bullet train transferring to a local train at Sendai.
 For example, 6:32 Tokyo – 8:13 Sendai – 10:01 Odaka.